 New York Times.
-A Nation Challenged: A Visual History of 9/11 and its Aftermath (Young Reader's Edition).
+A Nation Challenged: A Visual History of 9/11 and Its Aftermath (Young Reader's Edition).
 New York: Scholastic, 2002.

 \$18.95.
 Order from any bookstore.
-More books on September 11, 2001, will undoubtedly be published, and will have a clearer view of the event and its results.
-But this book, which combines photographs with text taken from the ongoing New York Times coverage in the weeks and months afterward, is an evocative record, with good factual information and little editorializing.
+This early book, which combines photographs with text taken from the ongoing New York Times coverage in the weeks and months afterward, is an evocative record, with good factual information and little editorializing.